TylerFisher/blog/content/portfolio.md

 ---
 title: Selected Works
 summary: >-
-  I've worked at the intersection of journalism and technology for nearly a decade.
+  I've worked at the intersection of journalism and technology for a decade.
 In that time, I've built a lot of stuff.
 I'm still proud of some of it!
 This is a selection of some of my favorite projects.

   Nearly every project I've ever worked on has been a team effort.
 I love collaborating with people who make me better.
 Every project in this portfolio is a result of collaboration with amazing people.

-  My role in most of these projects was as a full-stack developer.
-I make the product work.
 projects:
   - title: Tiny News Platform
     description: "As a co-founder of the [Tiny News